paulbuechner/OCXReader/README.md

 The project uses OpenCascade as a geometry kernel.
 It is automatically downloaded and build by `vcpkg` package manager.

-To build OpenCascade on UNIX systems, install the following packages:
+To build OpenCascade on UNIX like systems, install the following packages:

 <details><summary>Ubuntu</summary>
 <p>